Tried fresh, human-grade food for your dog yet? 60% Off First Order at Ollie. Redeem Offer

 Chicken Soup Dog Food

-How expensive is Chicken Soup Dog Food?
+How expensive is their food?

-The Chicken Soup for the Soul brand of dog food is a little more expensive than the average kibble but still affordable.
+This dog food is a little more expensive than the average kibble but still affordable.
 Prices vary from one recipe to another, but the cost for a 25- of 30-pound bag of Chicken Soup dry dog food is about $38 to $65.

 When it comes to their dog food products, Chicken Soup for the Soul offers a variety of dry foods and wet foods.
 Chicken Soup dog foods can be divided into two product lines – Grain-Free and Life Stages.
 The Grain-Free formulas are made with quality proteins and digestible carbohydrates like peas, sweet potatoes, and lentils.